-1. Submission Limits: There is no limit for presenting roles for either members or nonmembers of SRCD.
+- Submission Limits: There is a limit of 2 presenting roles for either members or nonmembers of SRCD.

-2. Presenting Roles, Defined:
+- 2. Presenting Roles, Defined:

 - a.
 Chair of a symposium

 - b.
 Discussant of a symposium

 - c.
 Presenter of a paper

 - d.
 Presenter of a poster

 - e.
 Moderator of a conversation roundtable

 - f.
 Panelist in a conversation roundtable